noir-lang/noir/docs/docs/developers/tutorials/writing_private_voting_contract.md

 aztec-nargo compile
 ```

 This will create a new directory called `target` and a JSON artifact inside it.

-To optionally create a typescript interface, run:
+Once it is compiled you can [deploy](../contracts/deploying_contracts/how_to_deploy_contract.md) it to the sandbox.
+Ensure your [sandbox is running](../sandbox/references/sandbox-reference.md).

 ```bash
 aztec-builder target -o src/artifacts